 WHO WE ARE

 Akiptan is proud to bring you the team of people who are helping to make a change in Indian Ag Finance.
-Below you can meet our team of staff who are stationed in Eagle Butte and the professionals from across the country that make up the Board of Directors.
+Below you can meet our team of staff and the professionals from across the country that make up the Staff and Board of Directors.